-An intelligent transportation system (ITS) is an advanced solution which aims to provide innovative services relating to different modes of transport and traffic management and enable users to be better informed and make safer, more coordinated, and ‘smarter’ use of transport networks.
+An intelligent transportation system (ITS) is an advanced solution which aims at providing innovative services related to different modes of transport and traffic management and enables users to be better informed and make safer, more coordinated, and ‘smarter’ use of transport networks.

 Intelligent transport systems vary in technologies applied, from basic car navigation; traffic signal control systems; container management systems; variable message signs; automatic number plate recognition or speed cameras to monitor applications, such as CCTV systems, and automatic incident detection or stopped vehicle detection systems; to more advanced applications that integrate live data and feedback from a number of other sources, such as parking guidance and information systems and weather information systems.
 Predictive solutions are being developed to allow advanced modelling and comparison with historical baseline data.

 “Self-driving cars are the natural extension of active safety and obviously something we should do.” — Elon Musk

 Application areas of Intelligent Transport Systems

 ITS is based on data collection, analysis and using the results of the analysis in the operations, control and research concepts for traffic management where location plays an important role:

 Strategic planning needs precise, extensive and prompt data collection with real-time observation.
 So the data here is collected via varied hardware devices that lay the base of further ITS functions.
 These devices are Automatic Vehicle Identifiers, GPS based automatic vehicle locators, sensors, camera etc. The hardware mainly records the data like traffic count, surveillance, travel speed and travel time, location, vehicle weight, delays etc.